trinity-tech-io/mydentity/client/did-web-service/README.md

 - npx npm-check-updates
 - npx npm-check-updates -u

+# To build and display all build errors at once instead of only the first one:

+- npm run check-build-errors

 # React server side generation howtos

 ## Use webpack bundle analyzer with nextjs